simonspoerri/ha-wiser-by-feller/README.md

 ## Known issues
 - As of right now, the µGateway API only supports Rest and Websockets.
 MQTT is implemented, [but only for the proprietary app](https://github.com/Feller-AG/wiser-api/issues/23).
+- Currently only light and motor devices are supported.
+Dali Tunable White and Dali RGB devices are untested.